arkency/posts/posts/2021-05-01-how-to-build-a-read-model-with-rails-event-store-projection.md

 <!-- more -->

-The solution was obvious — lets progressively build read model every time someone answers the question.
+The solution was obvious — let's progressively build read model every time someone answers the question.
 After the test is done, the report will be available instantly in a web ui.

 ## Let's start with a domain event